fb tracking

 Ryan, LLC v.
 Federal Trade Commission

-Ryan and the intervenors moved to stay the rule’s September 2024 effective date and to preliminarily enjoin the enforcement of the rule.
+Ryan and the intervenors then moved to stay the rule’s September 2024 effective date and to preliminarily enjoin the enforcement of the rule.
 Public Citizen, joined by National Employment Law Project (NELP), filed an amicus brief in support of the FTC.
-The district court, however, granted the motions for preliminary injunction, although it limited the injunction to the plaintiff and intervenor-plaintiffs only.
+The district court, however, granted the motions, limited the injunction to the plaintiff and intervenor-plaintiffs only.
+Ryan and the intervenors then filed cross-motions for summary judgment, and Public Citizen and NELP again filed an amicus brief in support of the FTC.
+In a decision issued in August 2024, however, the district court granted the plaintiffs’ motions for summary judgment and set aside the rule.

-The parties then filed cross-motions for summary judgment.
-Public Citizen and NELP again filed an amicus brief in support of the FTC.
-Our amicus brief explains that the rule has a strong basis in the record, which shows that noncompete provisions lower wages and reduce job mobility, and that they are often imposed on workers without meaningful consent.
-The brief also explains that the FTC Act provides statutory authority for the rule and that the rule is not retroactive.
-The district court, however, granted the plaintiffs’ motions for summary judgment and set aside the rule.
+The FTC appealed the district court’s summary judgment decision.
+Public Citizen and NELP filed an amicus brief in support of the FTC.
+The brief explains that the rule has a strong basis in the record, which shows that noncompete provisions lower wages and reduce job mobility, and are often imposed on workers without meaningful consent.
+The brief also explains that the FTC’s issuance of the Rule is within the FTC’s statutory authority under the FTC Act.